 Before you can attach an IPsec-VPN connection to a transit router, you must create an IPsec-VPN connection.
 You can attach the IPsec-VPN connection to the transit router to allow your data center to access Alibaba Cloud.
 The data center is also connected to the transit router over the IPsec-VPN connection and can communicate with other networks that are attached to the transit router.

 When you create an IPsec-VPN connection, you must specify a customer gateway.
-Make sure that a customer gateway is deployed before you create an IPsec-VPN connection.
+Make sure a customer gateway is created before you create an IPsec-VPN connection.

 Prerequisites